A hook is an executable file that runs within a snap’s confined environment when a certain action occurs.

 meta/hooks/ directory, and consequently, also within

 snap/hooks/ when building with snapcraft.
+See Snapcraft hook support for more information.

 The filename of the executable is based on the name of the hook.
 If this file exists, snapd will execute the file when required by that hook’s action.